Wintersport-Alternativen — Schneeschuhwandern in den Bergen

 What’s the most affordable winter sport?

-Winter hiking costs nothing beyond warm clothing.
-Snowshoeing follows closely, with snowshoes priced between €80 and €150.
-Cross-country ski rental equipment starts at €20 per day.
+Winter hiking costs nothing except for warm clothing.
+Snowshoeing comes next with 80–150 Euro for snowshoes.
+Cross-country ski rental equipment is available from 20 Euro per day.

 Which winter sport burns the most calories?